KillSKID/Genshin-Cheetos/README.md

 - FlyHack
 - LockY

-and comes from a gui
+and comes with a gui